PrestaShop/docs/development/configuration/configuring-prestashop.md

 On the other hand, when editing a `.tpl` file, you must delete the `/var/cache/(dev|prod)/smarty/compile` folder (except the `index.php` file) in order to see your changes applied or clear cache directly from Back-Office.

-Note that this setting can be made directly from the back office, in the “Performance” page under the “Advanced parameters” menu.
+Note that this configuration can be set up directly from the back office, in the “Performance” page under the “Advanced parameters” menu.

 ### parameters.php